-- 1/2 capsule (about 1/8 tsp) acidophilus (or a pinch of mesophilic culture)
+- 1 capsule acidophilus (or a pinch of mesophilic culture), about ⅛ tsp

 - Place the raw cashews in a bowl.
 Cover and let soak overnight, or for at least 8 hours.

-- Add them to a blender with the 2/3 cup water and blend on high speed until smooth and creamy.
+- Add them to a blender with ⅔ cup of water and blend on high speed until smooth and creamy.
 Scrape down the sides from time to time until everything is smooth.

 - Transfer to a small bowl or container and stir in the acidophilus powder.
 Cover with a clean towel and let sit at room temperature for at least 24 hours.
 The cashew cream should have a light sour taste, and you should see some air bubbles.

 - Melt the coconut oil over low-medium heat.
-Measure 1 and 1/4 cup of melted coconut oil and put it in a blender.
-Add the cultured cashew cream, neutral oil, sunflower lecithin, salt, and carrot juice.
-Blend on high speed about 1 minute.
+Measure 1 and ¼ cups of melted coconut oil and put it in a blender.
+Add ½ cup of cultured cashew milk, neutral oil, sunflower lecithin, salt, and carrot juice.
+Blend on high speed for about 1 minute.

-- Line a 6×4-inch container with parchment paper.
-Transfer the mixture to the container and place in the freezer at least 1 hour, or until firm.
+- Line a 6x4-inch container with parchment paper.
+Transfer the mixture to the container and place in the freezer for at least 1 hour, or until firm.
 Once firm, transfer to the refrigerator.
 It will become softer after a few hours.

 - This vegan butter will keep for up to 7 days in the refrigerator.
 Since this butter contains live cultures it might get stronger in taste/smell as time passes.
 If the smell is too strong, trash it.
 It will keep in the freezer for up to two months.

 - Recipe adapted/inspired by Vegan Baking, Miyoko's VeganButter, and Nutcrafter's Bettah than Buttah, as well as traditional butter-making techniques.